Andy Oakes (footballer)

 Andrew Mark Oakes (born 11 January 1977) is an English former football goalkeeper.
-His uncle is the Manchester City midfielder Alan Oakes.
-His cousin Michael Oakes, also a goalkeeper, played for Aston Villa, Wolverhampton Wanderers and Cardiff City.

 He spent his early years at Macclesfield Town and Winsford United, before playing for Hull City in 1998–99.
-He then was signed by Premier League side Derby County for £465,000.
-He spent his six years at Pride Park as a back-up keeper, and also spent brief spells on loan at Port Vale and Bolton Wanderers.
-He signed with Walsall in March 2005, before moving on to Swansea City in August 2006.
-He signed with Darlington in May 2007, before leaving the game two years later.
+He was then signed by Premier League side Derby County for £465,000.
+He spent six years at Pride Park as a backup keeper and also spent brief spells on loan at Port Vale and Bolton Wanderers.
+He signed with Walsall in March 2005 before moving on to Swansea City in August 2006.
+He signed with Darlington in May 2007 before leaving the game two years later.